Textflo - Search and Reformat Example

 It is possible to search for lines of text from the toolbar, with either an exact match to the entered term or a contains match.
 It is also possible to match to an XML element name only.
 For example, the following figure shows a search for lines that contain an XML element with the name 'description'.
 After the search, all of the description elements in the XML menu document are highlighted.
-Note another operation here.
-The toolbar button to separate the XML tags from the XML content has been used first.
-As you can see, there is now a space betwen the tags and the content.
-The processed text is shown to the right of the original text.
+Then another operation, which is the toolbar button to separate the XML tags from the XML content is used, before the text is transferred to the grid format.

-If you then go to the DBS tab and click the 'Load from Main' button, the selected lines only will be loaded.
-If any text is highlighted, then that text only is loaded in.
-There is a toolbar option to remove the highlights, if you want to load in the whole document.
+If you then go to the DBS tab and click the 'Load from Main' button, only the selected lines are loaded (there is a toolbar option to remove the highlights, if you want to load in the whole document).
 The previous space operation means that the XML elements will be placed in separate cells.